MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/calculating-graphics-memory.md

 ---
 title: Calculating Graphics Memory
-description: Calculating Graphics Memory ms.date: 06/26/2024
+description: Calculating Graphics Memory ms.date: 08/29/2024
 ---

 # Calculating Graphics Memory

-The [video memory manager](video-memory-management-and-gpu-scheduling.md) (*VidMm*) must calculate the total amount of graphics memory before it can report an accurate account.
-It uses the following to calculate graphics memory numbers:
+Before [*VidMm*](video-memory-management-and-gpu-scheduling.md) can [report an accurate account](reporting-graphics-memory.md) to clients, it must first calculate the total amount of graphics memory. *VidMm* uses the following memory types and formulas to calculate graphics memory numbers:

 * Total system memory

   This value is the total amount of system memory accessible to the operating system.
 Memory that the BIOS allocates doesn't appear in this number.
-For example, a computer with a 1 GB DIMM (that is, 1,024 MB) that has a BIOS that reserves 1 MB of memory appears to have 1,023 MB of system memory.
+For example, a computer with a 1 GB DIMM (1,024 MB) that has a BIOS that reserves 1 MB of memory appears to have 1,023 MB of system memory.

 * Total system memory that's available for graphics use